Curved Page Divider

 Collaboration and Community Involvement

 A successful foster care system is the joint responsibility of various stakeholders, including government agencies, non-profits, community groups, and the public.
-In Virginia, various initiatives and joint efforts help improve foster kids' lives.
+In Virginia, multiple initiatives and joint efforts help improve the lives of foster children.

 Public-Private Partnerships